X16Community/x16-docs/X16 Reference - 11 - Working with CMDR-DOS.md

 BLOAD loads a file *without an address header* to an arbitrary location in memory.
 Usage is similar to LOAD.
 However, BLOAD does not require or use the 2-byte header.
 The first byte in the file is the first byte loaded into memory.

-`BLOAD "filename",8,<bank>,<start_address>`
+`BLOAD "filename",8,<ram_bank>,<start_address>`

 ### VLOAD

 Read binary data into VERA.
 VLOAD skips the 2-byte address header and starts reading at the third byte of the file.

-`VLOAD "filename",8,<bank>,<start_address>`
+`VLOAD "filename",8,<vram_bank>,<start_address>`

 ### BVLOAD

 Read binary data into VERA without a header.
 This works like BLOAD, but into VERA RAM.

-`VLOAD "filename",8,<bank>,<start_address>`
+`BVLOAD "filename",8,<vram_bank>,<start_address>`

 ## Sequential Files

 Sequential files have two basic modes: read and write.
 The OPEN command opens a file for reading or writing.
 The PRINT# command writes to a file, and the GET# and INPUT# commands read from the file.

 todo: examples

 ## Command Channel

 The command channel allows you to send commands to the CMDR-DOS interface.
 You can open and write to the command channel using the OPEN command, or you can use the DOS command to issue commands and read the status.
 While DOS can be used in immediate mode or in a program, only the combination of OPEN/INPUT# can read the command response back into a variable for later processing.

 In either case, the ST psuedo-variable will allow you to quickly check the status.
 A status of 64 is "okay", and any other value should be checked by reading the error channel (shown below.)